-- Creative Arts (includes Visual Arts, Music, Drama, Dance)
+- Creative Arts (includes Visual Arts, Music, Drama and Dance)

 - Personal Development, Health and Physical Education (PDHPE)

-Private tuition is also available in Speech and Drama, Instrumental Music and some sports.
+Private tuition is also available in Speech and Drama, Instrumental Music and select sports.

-Social and emotional learning activities are also a focus for students in Preparation to Year 2, creating a safe and supportive learning environment, promoting a sense of belonging among students.
+Social and emotional learning activities are a key focus for students in Preparation to Year 2, creating a safe and supportive learning environment and promoting a sense of belonging among students.